-- “I had a bad experience with similar products/services.”
+8. “I had a bad experience with similar products/services.”

-Instead, hear them patiently and show them how well you perceive their concerns.
-You can slowly proceed to spotlight the selling points that set you apart from your competition, the additional things you offer and promise them a great experience.
+Instead, hear them out and show them how well you perceive their concerns.
+You can slowly proceed to spotlight the selling points that set you apart from your competition, the additional benefits you offer, and promise them a great experience.

-- “You don’t understand my challenges.
+9. “You don’t understand my challenges.
 I need help with Y, not X.”

-It’s all right to misunderstand your prospect’s needs, but it’s not okay to argue with them.
+It’s alright to misunderstand your prospect’s needs, but it’s not okay to argue with them.
 If your lead disagrees with you, take a step back to get the drift of their exact problems and say it back in their own words.

-- “I don’t see the potential for ROI.”
+10. “I don’t see the potential for ROI.”

-- “XYZ feature is not included, and that’s a deal-breaker.”
+11. “XYZ feature is not included, and that’s a deal-breaker.”

 When your offering lacks only one of your prospect’s needs, think on your feet and propose an integration that can fill the gap.
 You can always emphasize the core features and offer them a workaround for some missing features.

 Sales objections based on price

-- "Your product looks great, but the price is too high."
+12. "Your product looks great, but the price is too high."

-When a prospect objects to your price, show them your product/service’s worth and the change it’ll bring to their business.
+When a prospect comes up with a pricing objection, show them your solution’s worth and the change it’ll bring to their business.
 Paint a picture of all the roadblocks they’re currently facing and how your offering can resolve them.

-- “I need to use this budget somewhere else.”
+13. “I need to use this budget somewhere else.”

 If budgeting comes up as an objection, speak about your prospect’s current issues and how severe they can become in the future.
-In contrast to being riddled with these complicated problems, show them a hassle-free future when your product/service has eliminated most issues, thus helping them increase their revenue.
+In contrast to being riddled with these complicated problems, show them a hassle-free future when your solution has eliminated most issues, thus helping them increase their revenue.

-- “I can get a cheaper version somewhere else.”
+14. “I can get a cheaper version somewhere else.”

-Some prospects are looking for discounts while others are actually paying less for a lower-quality substitute.
+Some prospects are looking for discounts, while others are actually paying less for a lower-quality alternative.
 To prove your point, offer a clear, comprehensive comparison of the two solutions.

 Sales objections based on decision-making

-- “We only work with people we know.”
+15. “We only work with people we know.”

 It’s difficult to break long-standing vendor relationships with a simple sales call.
 But it’s not impossible.

 Maybe they’ll get fired if they make a bad investment, or they’re worried your business will shut down.
 Understanding the 'why' can help you address the actual objection instead of glossing over the details and making the prospect feel unheard.”

-Sara Archer, VP of Sales, ChartMogul
+Sara Archer, VP of Sales at ChartMogul

-- “I need to check with my team first.”
+16. “I need to check with my team first.”

 A prospect might want a second opinion when they’re not confident enough about what you’re offering.
 Requesting a call with their team is one way of tackling the situation.

-- “I’m not the one making purchasing decisions.”
+17. “I’m not the one making purchasing decisions.”